prasenjitj/llm_model/README.md

 - **Rate Limiting**: Check logs for 429 responses.
 Adjust limits in `app.py` if needed.
 - **Image Processing Errors**: Verify image formats and sizes.
 Ensure PIL is installed.
 - **Performance**: Monitor latency via `/metrics`.
 Scale resources or optimize model (e.g., quantization).
+   - **Concurrency Tuning**: Use the `MAX_CONCURRENT_GENERATIONS` environment variable to set how many concurrent generations are allowed on a single server.
+Start with `1-2` and increase until latency or GPU memory issues appear.
+Use the `load_test.py` script to emulate traffic.
 - **Service Startup Failures**:
   - **Error 217/USER**: Invalid user in service file.
 Verify user exists (`id your-username`) and update `User=` in the service file.
   - **Permission Issues**: Ensure the user owns the project directory (`sudo chown -R your-username:your-username /path/to/project`).